Masking meets Supervision: A Strong Learning Alliance: Experiments

-Masking augmentation like MIM originates from a language training method~\cite{devlin2018bert}.
-It implies that MaskSub might be applicable to language domains similar to computer vision tasks.
-To verify general applicability, we apply MaskSub to two additional tasks beyond image classification: GLUE~\cite{wang2018glue} benchmark and CLIP~\cite{clip} pretraining.
+MaskSub can be extended to domains beyond images, as long as the masking is applicable.
+Thus, we apply MaskSub to two additional tasks beyond the image domain: GLUE~\cite{wang2018glue} benchmark and CLIP~\cite{clip} pretraining.
 The first task is a text-classification benchmark GLUE~\cite{wang2018glue}.
 We use BERT~\cite{devlin2018bert} as a pretrained model and apply MaskSub with 15\% masking following the masking ratio of BERT.
 As shown in Table~\ref{table:glue}, MaskSub improves text-classification performance.
 MaskSub is also applied to CLIP~\cite{clip} pretraining.
 Table~\ref{table:clip} shows the results.
 CLIP trained with MaskSub (50\%) shows improved zero-shot performance.
-Experimental details are in Section \ref{asubsec:impl_details}.
-These results verify that MaskSub has significant impacts not only vision domain but also language and vision\&language domain.
+Experimental details are in Appendix.
+These results verify that MaskSub has remarkable impacts not only on the vision but also on the language and vision\&language domain.